 We took part in Time to Talk day this year in our own Articulate way by having a chat around wellbeing and mental health every day for a week.

 To measure staff engagement and to allow the happy talks to be a more relaxed informal chat, we created our happy-o-meter.
 The happy-o-meter is sent out in advance of the one-to-ones.
-It is a list of questions about happiness, job satisfaction, stress levels and culture.
+It is a list of questions about employee happiness, job satisfaction, stress levels and culture.
 The illustration above shows words taken from the answer to the question, 'What one word would you use to describe our culture?’

 Using Google forms, we can look back and see the company temperature, and follow whether it fluctuates.
 If stress levels go above a certain score, or happiness levels take a dip, we can dive in and help.
 Happiness is very much a team effort.